Unbabel/webpack-flask-starter/README.md

 This repo's goal is to get your front-end buildsystems up and running faster.
 It's based on the [Vue.js Webpack boilerplate](https://github.com/vuejs-templates/webpack) and was modified to play nice with a Flask project.

+## Quick start
+1. copy everything except this README
+2. search for "coolest_app" and change that to match your project
+3. add your entry points on the webpack.base.config.js file
+4. edit the proxy table on the config/index.js file
+5. edit the port number to match your project's (default is 5000)

+If you want to know more about each file, read the [#Not-so-quick start](Not-so-quick start).

 ## Features:
 - compiles Vue.js single file components
 - processes .scss files